patrick-sharp/waypoint.nvim/README.md

   [ ] jump to currently selected waypoint while outside the float window [ ] jump to and select next waypoint while outside the float window [ ] jump to and select prev waypoint while outside the float window

-how I want it to work
-1. scroll_col, topline, col and leftcol should be saved
-2. if you close and reopen, those are restored.
-3. however, they aren't persisted if you close vim

-syntax file location
-/opt/homebrew/Cellar/neovim/0.10.3/share/nvim/runtime/syntax

-man section on syntax
-:h syn
-6. Defining a syntax					*:syn-define* *E410*